Honor Guard

 In Memoriam

-The Benton County Sheriff’s Office Honor Guard is dedicated to the memory of Benton County Sheriff’s Office employees killed in the line of duty:
+The BCSO Honor Guard honors the memory of Benton County Sheriff’s Office employees who died in the line of duty.
+Their sacrifice reminds us of the commitment every Deputy brings to this community.